robertdavidrowland/wordart-api/README.md

 # Solution

-This is a simple RPC like API with a single /image endpoint.
+This has been set up as Spring Boot application built with Maven.
+It serves a simple API with a single /image endpoint.

 Parameters are set by query string: